Skip to main content

 Fees and funding

-The tuition fees shown for home students are for one complete academic year of full time study and are set according to the academic year of entry.
+The tuition fees shown for home students are for one complete academic year of full-time study and are set according to the academic year of entry.
 Fees for subsequent years of your course may rise in line with an inflationary uplift as determined by the government.

-The tuition fees shown for overseas and EU students are for one complete academic year of full time study, are set according to the academic year of entry, and remain the same throughout the duration of the programme for that cohort (unless otherwise stated).
+The tuition fees shown for overseas and EU students are for one complete academic year of full-time study, are set according to the academic year of entry, and will be subject to an annual inflationary increase expected to rise throughout the programme of study.

 Please also check costs for colleges and accommodation.